 • We do not allow pets.

 • The property is over two levels with the lounge downstairs and the bedroom upstairs.
-The accomodation is not suitable for people with limited mobility.
+The accommodation is not suitable for people with limited mobility.

 • Prices quoted do not include any board unless indicated otherwise.
-Express breakfast options may be available on request.
+Weirholme Breakfast and Express Breakfast options may be available for direct bookings.

 • Your accommodation is available to you to check in between and on the day of arrival unless arranged otherwise.
 Please be ready to leave your accommodation by on the day of departure.
 Contact us for alternative arrangements.